Skip to content

 Try it locally

-If you have a class named UserData in the repository namespace, it should now appear as an error.
+If your solution contains a class named UserData in the repository namespace, it now appears as an error.

 What else you can express